lisongxu/CSCE156-Lab-OOP-Basic/readme.md

 Java is a class-based Object Oriented Programming Language meaning that it realizes the concept of objects by allowing you to define classes which have member methods and variables.
-Instances of classes are *instantiated* through a constructor; a method with the same name as a class and called using the keyword `new`.
+Instances of classes are *instantiated* through a constructor, which is a method with the same name as a class and called using the keyword `new`.
 This lab will familiarize you with how classes and their constructors are defined and used.
 In addition, you will be introduced to some ways that Java supports other Object